Buntess/fMRI-Flow-Quantification/README.md

 * `get_signal_profile.m`: Generates the specific inflow signal corresponding to a given flow profile.

 ### Experimental Investigations
-* `investigate_N.m`: A standalone script that investigates the impact of varying spatial resolutions on the simulated data.
+* `investigate_N.m`: A script that investigates the impact of varying spatial resolutions on the simulated data.
-* `investigate_profile.m`: A script designed to analyze how different fluid flow profiles affect the resulting fMRI signal.
+* `investigate_profile.m`: A script designed to analyze how different fluid flow profiles affect the resulting fMRI inflow signal.

 ## Validations